 True Pound Cake is a recipe that dates back to the 1700s.
-It gets the name of pound cake, because of how it’s made.
-Originally, the recipe called for one pound each of flour, sugar, butter, and eggs.
+It gets the name of pound cake because of how it’s made: Originally, the recipe called for one pound each of flour, sugar, butter, and eggs.
 Whether or not it contains any type of flavoring will stir up debate just about as much as questioning whether cornbread does or doesn’t contain sugar.
 Can’t we be pleased with both?

 Early cookbooks, like The Virginia Housewife (1838) and Seventy Five Receipts (1832), both call for the addition of ingredients like brandy, wine, rose water, nutmeg, mace, grated lemon peel, and/or cinnamon.
-And let’s not even get into the Indian Pound Cake recipe, also printed in the Seventy Five Receipts cookbook, that calls for using corn meal and wheat flour instead of cake flour.
-So, which recipe actually produces the original, or true version of this golden delicious simple Pound Cake?
+And let’s not even get into the Indian Pound Cake recipe, also printed in the Seventy Five Receipts cookbook, that calls for using cornmeal and wheat flour instead of cake flour.
+So, which recipe actually produces the original, or true version of this golden, delicious, simple pound cake?

-I set my heart to follow suggestions like baking the cake for TWO hours, starting in a cold oven.
-And, to the critics that say flavorings aren’t allowed, I point you to our very own North Carolina State Fair.
-The fair has competition categories for both Pound Cake and True Pound Cake.
+I set my heart to follow suggestions like baking the cake for two hours, starting in a cold oven.
+And to the critics that say flavorings aren’t allowed, I point you to our very own North Carolina State Fair: The fair has competition categories for both pound cake and True Pound Cake.
 Their True Pound Cake category (butter, flour, sugar, eggs) allows for the addition of “liquid flavorings, including vanilla and spices.”

-Yield: One Bundt Cake or 3 loaves.
+Yield: 1 Bundt cake or 3 loaves.

-4 sticks unsalted butter, softened
+4 sticks unsalted butter, softened at room temperature

-3¾ cups confectioners sugar
+3¾ cups powdered sugar

-10 large eggs
+10 large eggs, room temperature

 3¾ cups all-purpose flour